WEDNESDAY, MAY 1

 7 p.m., Journey Theater Arts Group presents A Wrinkle in Time, first of five performances this week, View Ridge Middle School, 3215 S. Hillhurst Road, Ridgefield, Wash.
 98642.
 Also at 7 p.m.
 Friday, 2 and 7 p.m.
 Saturday and 2 p.m.
 Sunday.
 The play is adapted from the award-winning science fiction fantasy novel by Madeleine L’Engle. tickets are $12 adult, $10 for youth and senior citizens.
 If tickets are bought at the door, cost is $4 more.
 360-750-8550 or journeytheater.org

 FRIDAY, MAY 31

 Northwest Christian Writers Renewal Conference with keynote speaker, author James Rubart, first of two consecutive days, Westminster Chapel, 13646 N.E.
 24th St, Bellevue, Wash.
 98005. nwchristianwriters.org

 Oregon Men’s Summit sponsored by the Oregon Conference of Seventh-day Adventists, first of three consecutive days, Grove Christian Camp, 37028 Shoreview Drive, Dorena 97434.
-Speaker is Dick Duerksen, who has 45 years experience as an Adventist preacher, pastor, and administrator.541-281-3388 or glnr.in/2019ORmenssummit
+Speaker is David Schwinghammer, vice president for administration for the Oregon Conference.
+541-281-3388 or glnr.in/2019ORmenssummit

 Noon and 7 p.m., Fancy Friday luncheon (daytime) or dessert (evening) sponsored by Salem Leadership Foundation, Salem Convention Center, 200 Commercial St. S.E., Salem, 97301.
 503-315-8924 or www.SalemLF.org